Updated: April 22, 2023

-From Memorial Day to Labor Day, at most beaches in Chatham non-residents may park only by daily fee ($20) or weekly pass ($75), paid at the beach entrance.
-Seasonal passes ($175) are also available.
+From Memorial Day to Labor Day, at most beaches in Chatham non-residents may park only by paying a daily fee or showing a weekly pass issued by the town.
+Seasonal passes are also available.

 This is the beach that's right in front of Chatham Lighthouse.
 (It's also referred to as "Chatham Lighthouse Beach" or just "Lighthouse Beach".)

-However, this enormous and ever-changing beach is perfect for hanging out in a beach chair, watching for seals, and long romantic walks.
+However, this enormous and ever-changing shoreline is perfect for hanging out in a beach chair, watching for seals, and long romantic walks.

 The scenery at Chatham Light Beach is, in a word: Phenomenal!